-You need not be a pro in photography to capture awesome photos all the time.
+You need not be a pro in these article of quick photography tips and to capture awesome photos all the time.
 Sometimes just a few photography knowledge can help you to shoot great images.
 The medium has been democratized by digital photography.
 More individuals take more photographs than ever before and share them online in record amounts with buddies and relatives.
 If your pictures are not as good as others, you can easily put the fault on the phone (or smartphone), but you can enhance the value of your snapshots without shells big bucks on the camera by pursuing a couple of rules.

 Next moment you go out to catch the universe around you, remember these 9 simple tips.
 And if you have any suggestions for better photographs, kindly share them with us in the comments chapter.